Walmart gets cautious on economic outlook, sees lower 2023 performance | Business

 The forecast includes a 14-cent estimated impact from an accounting charge related to moderating inflation in key merchandise categories and reduced inventory levels at its Walmart U.S. and Sam's Club business, the company said.
 Home Depot also forecast weaker-than-expected annual profits on Tuesday as soaring prices hit demand for home-improvement products.

 On a post-earnings call, Walmart's Chief Executive Officer Doug McMillon said he expects "stubborn inflation" in dry grocery and items made for immediate consumption to have some "mixed" impact this year.
+In December, McMillon said he "did not like" that manufacturers wanted to embed more price hikes.
+Walmart's margins are getting impacted because they are being very competitive with pricing, but they need to do that to get traffic in their stores, said Eric McNew, portfolio manager at Summit Global Investments.

+"The consumer wants a deal.
+They want to save.
+They want the allure of savings and Walmart provides that," said McNew, whose firm holds about 350,000 Walmart shares.
 GAINING SHARE

 Inflation-squeezed consumers are increasingly shifting toward buying more food and consumables from general merchandise, which Rainey said will continue to be a drag on margins this year.
 Toys, electronics, home and apparel remain soft spots, the company said.
-This, however, is the type of environment that favors Walmart as a growing share of Americans feel the bite of inflation, CFRA analyst Arun Sundaram said.
+Still, investors and analysts both said that the type of environment that favors Walmart as a growing share of Americans feel the bite of inflation, CFRA analyst Arun Sundaram said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)